-Jackson is home to five colleges: two Christian (Belhaven University, Mississippi College), two HBCUs (Jackson State University, Tougaloo College), and Millsaps (pictured, left).
-There is a strong homeschooling community in Jackson, as well as a variety of excellent Christian schools (K-12).
+Jackson is home to five colleges: two Christian (Belhaven University, Mississippi College), two HBCUs (Jackson State University, Tougaloo College), and Millsaps.
+There is a strong homeschooling community in Jackson, as well as a variety of excellent Christian schools (K-12), and the surrounding areas of Clinton and Madison boast some of the best public schools in the state.
 In addition, Jackson provides many fun educational outings like the Mississippi Children’s Museum, the Museum of Natural Science, the Agricultural & Forestry Museum, the Petrified Forest, the Planetarium, and the Zoo.

 Image source: https://upload.wikimedia.org/wikipedia/commons/8/85/JacksonMS_Downtown_Panorama.jpg